 Microwave energy has been proposed for the treatment of primary axillary hyperhidrosis.
-The miraDry System (Mirimar Labs, Inc) is an FDA approved device indicated for treatment of primary axillary hyperhidrosis.
+The miraDry System (Mirimar Labs, Inc) is a Food and Drug Administration (FDA) approved device indicated for treatment of primary axillary hyperhidrosis.
 It is not indicated for treating hyperhidrosis related to other body areas or generalized hyperhidrosis.
-The evidence supporting the safety and efficacy of microwave energy for the treatment of primary axillary hyperhidrosis is limited, thus it is considered investigational and not medically necessary.
-Most of the studies are limited by small sample size with data on long-term health outcomes lacking.